bkw777/aDIPters/README.md

 * 27SF010
 * 27C010

-The R3 resistor is only needed for EPROM and EEPROM chips that have a VPP pin (27xxx/28xxx).
-The flash chips don't use it (29xxx).
+The R3 resistor is only needed for EPROM and EEPROM devices that have a Vpp pin (27xxx/28xxx).
+Flash devices (29xxx) don't use it.

-The RUN/PROGRAM jumper alters the pinout, so that the chip may be programmed by placing the board directly in a programmer zif socket.
+The RUN/PRG jumper alters the pinout, so that the chip may be programmed by placing the board directly in a programmer zif socket.

 For programming:
-1. Place the jumper in the PROGRAM position
+1. Place the jumper in the PRG position
 1. Place the board in the programmer's zif socket

-For installing in the PC-8300:
+For installing in place of the 23C1000:
 1. Place the jumper in the RUN position
-1. Place the board in the ROM0 socket with the top 4 pins (1, 2, 31, 32) hanging off the pin #1 end of the socket, and the bottom 28 pins filling the socket
+1. Place the board in the socket with the top 4 pins (1, 2, 31, 32) hanging off the pin #1 end of the socket, and the bottom 28 pins 3-30 filling the socket

+For NEC PC-8401, cut pin 1 a little short so that it doesn't touch R65, or use the DIP-28 version of the board, FLASH_23C1000_DIP28.